 - The defendant’s degree of negligence

 Your settlement will also depend on the defendant’s insurer’s level of cooperation.
-Your casino accident lawyer will ensure you receive maximum compensation by negotiating with the insurance company.
+Your casino accident lawyer will ensure you receive maximum compensation by negotiating with the premises liability insurance company.
 To avoid an unfair settlement, do not accept the initial offer, should there be one.

 How Our Casino Injury Attorneys Can Help